Skip to contents

 • Catalog is the source of truth (two tables: artifacts, versions)

-• Version snapshots are immutable and organized by relative path
+• Version snapshots are per-artifact and immutable

 • All writes use atomic operations + locking for safety